All Scouts Canada Volunteers complete the same screening and training so that they can facilitate great safe Scouting adventures for Canadian youth.

 If you would like the original returned to you, please enclose a self-addressed envelope; we'll add the stamp.
 (PRCs will only be returned to the person named on the document and only if a return mailing address is provided.)

 Want to know more?
-Check out the New Scouter Welcome Kit
+Check out our National New Scouter page

 "Section" - age-based program groupings of participants and volunteers